Music that has impacted my life

-A Walk To Remember – By Warner Bros.
+A Walk To Remember (caution: some crude language) – By Warner Bros.
 2002.
 Rated PG (crudeness in some characters) 101 min.
 Drama

 The Miracle Worker – By Disney.
 2000.
 Rated PG.
 90 min.
 Drama.
 The story of Annie Sullivan and Helen Keller, and the beginning of their relationship.